National Professional Qualification for Headship (NPQH)

 The LLSE NPQH Package Includes:

-- 3 Face-to-Face days facilitated by 2 experienced and LLSE trained Facilitators
+- 3 Face-to-Face days facilitated by experienced and LLSE trained facilitators

-- Weekend all-inclusive residential to apply prior learning to the Headteacher role
+- Weekend all-inclusive residential to apply new and prior learning in a highly interactive workshop based experience

 - Online self-directed study to link face-to-face learning with your current school role

-- 'Shadow a Headteacher ' learning experience - 1 Day, allowing you to see Senior Leadership in a different setting
+- 'Shadow a Headteacher ' learning experience - 1 day, an opportunity to experience senior leadership in a different setting

-- Support for your 10-day placement in another school where you will be completing your 2,500 word assignment
+- Support for your 9-day placement in a contrasting school where you will be completing your 2,500 word assignment

-- The opportunity to be coached by current school leaders from an alternative setting
+- The opportunity to be coached by an accredited school leader from an another school

 - Final assessment support throughout the course